arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 ## Additional Resources

-You can always use the manual command `man` to read the documentation of any command.
-Give it a try with `man cp`!
+Check out the built-in manual or help function in your CLI.
+You can try it out by typing a command followed by `--help`.
+Unless you are using Git Bash, you can also try the manual command `man` to read even more of the documentation.
+Give it a try with `man cp` or `cp --help`!

-Reading the manual isn't always the easiest way to get more comfortable with a programming language, so here are some other resources:
+Reading a manual isn't always the easiest way to get more comfortable with a programming language, so here are some other resources:

 - Software Carpentries makes all the materials from their [Unix Shell lessons](https://swcarpentry.github.io/shell-novice/) available.